qdm12/hbc/README.md

 **NOTE:** The project source code is now in the _./source_ directory, and the GitHub repository is in *./hbc_git*.

-## Mac OS X ##

-When the makefile is launched, note that the following modules will be installed:
-   * git
-   * g++
-   * curl
-   * m4
-   * perl

-For installing the project the first time, the Makefile works without the other source codes.
-Just move the Makefile in an empty directory and `cd` to it.

-1. To download, compile and install HElib and other libraries: `make HElib`
-2. To download, compile and run the project code: `make project`
-3. To re-compile the project _source_ directory with your modifications and run HEapp: `make HE`
-4. You can try `make help` for more information.

-**NOTE:** The project source code is now in the _./source_ directory, and the GitHub repository is in *./hbc_git*.

 ## Manual Setup ##
 _This could be especially useful for Mac OSX where the Makefile may not work_